ChainSupport/frontier-pos-template/docs/test.md

 ![explorer](./images/explorer.jpg)

-> Here, we can see that two nodes are randomly producing blocks, fully compatible with NPOS (Nominated Proof-of-Stake).
+> Here, we can see that two validators are randomly producing blocks, fully compatible with NPOS (Nominated Proof-of-Stake).

 ## Connect MetaMask Wallet